grommunio/grommunio-web/tools/README.md

 $ ./tools/update_translations -u

-The exisiting po files in server/language will be updated with the new translation strings from the JavaScript and PHP code.
+The existing po files in server/language will be updated with the new translation strings from the JavaScript and PHP code.
 Obsolete strings are automatically removed.